stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 protracted ululantly in rising and falling paroxysms.
 At times it became almost articulate, though no auditor could trace any definite words; and at one point it seemed to verge toward the confines of diabolic and hysterical laughter.
-Then a yell of utter, ultimate fright and stark madness wrenched from scores of human throats&mdash;a yell which came strong and clear despite the depth from which it must have burst; after which darkness and silence ruled all things.
+Then a yell of utter, ultimate fright and stark madness wrenched from scores of human throats--a yell which came strong and clear despite the depth from which it must have burst; after which darkness and silence ruled all things.
 Spirals of acrid smoke ascended to blot out the stars, though no flames appeared and no buildings were observed to be gone or injured on the following day.